mbalabon/Balabon-Data-Science-Portfolio/README.md

 🔗 [View Project Repository](https://github.com/mbalabon/Balabon-Data-Science-Portfolio/tree/main/basic_streamlit_app)

-This project is an interactive data analysis app built using Streamlit that allows users to explore a Spotify dataset dynamically.
+This project is an interactive data analysis app built using Streamlit that allows users to explore a Spotify dataset.

 #### Users can filter tracks by:
 - genre